1997 World Series: Game 7

 For the decisive final matchup of the World Series, the first time since 1991 that a Game 7 would be played, the Marlins sent Al Leiter to the mound to start.
 Leiter had been the starter for the Marlins in the high-scoring Game 3 in Cleveland, where he gave up a total of seven runs and did not make it out of the fifth inning, but was spared a potential loss when the Marlins rallied to win.

-For the Indians, former All-Star Charles Nagy was next up in the rotation.
-He had also started Game 3, pitching six innings, but he had given up five runs, three on home runs.
+For the Indians, their ace pitcher Charles Nagy was next up in the rotation.
 Meanwhile, rookie standout Jaret Wright was available on short rest if manager Mike Hargrove so desired to use him.
-He had already pitched in and won Game 3, giving up three runs in six innings, and had also yet to lose a decision in the postseason.
-Hargrove ultimately chose the prospect over the veteran and Wright got the start.
+Nagy had been struggling in the postseason, as he was winless in three starts, and had already faced Leiter in Game 3 where he gave up three home runs to the Marlins.
+Wright, however, had yet to lose in the postseason, entering with three wins in four starts including his Game 4 win in this series; he had also started, and won, the Indians' Division Series clincher against the Yankees.
+Hargrove elected to start Wright over Nagy.

 The Marlins managed one hit in the 1st inning, a double off the bat of Édgar Rentería.
 That was the only hit Wright gave up through six innings, and the Indians staked him to a 2–0 lead in the third.
 With nobody out, Jim Thome walked and Marquis Grissom singled him to second.
 After Wright bunted the runners into scoring position, Leiter struck out Omar Vizquel for the second out.
 The next batter, Tony Fernández, singled to drive both runners in.

 The Indians threatened again in the fifth inning, as Vizquel singled with one out.
 He stole second while Fernandez batted, putting himself in scoring position.
 Leiter struck Fernandez out, then gave an intentional walk to Manny Ramirez to put two runners on.
 Vizquel then managed to steal third base, but Leiter struck out David Justice to end the inning.
 He would leave the game after retiring the Indians in order in the sixth.

 Meanwhile, not only had Wright allowed a single hit through six innings, but he had also managed to keep the Marlins off of the bases.
 Entering the seventh inning, he had only allowed a total of four baserunners; in addition to the Rentería double, he had walked Gary Sheffield in the first and Leiter in the fifth, and Darren Daulton had reached on a three-base error when Ramirez misplayed a line drive.